Updated: Jun 9

 Vincent is a pseudonym.
 This blog has his permission.

-If you are at a relationship crisis point, dealing with a relationship betrayal (porn related and/or physical infidelity) or trying to get over any other personal or profession challenge.
+If you are at a relationship crisis point or dealing with a relationship betrayal (porn related and/or physical infidelity).
 I can help.